TricksterGuy/complx-tools/README.md

 ## Manual Build from source

-To build manually you will need at least Cmake-3.8 and g++-9
+To build manually you will need at least cmake-3.8 and g++-9.
+Dependencies are Boost-Serialization and wxWidgets,

 1. `./configure`
 2. `./configure`